haweecodes/simple-product-page/README.md

 # Inspiration

 Candidates can draw inspiration from our [product page](https://www.secundo.no/produkt/mobler/salongbord-og-sidebord/retro-og-nett-salongbord-i-morkt-treverk/) or other e-commerce sites to create an engaging and user-friendly product page.
 You have the freedom to select and utilize tools and frameworks as you deem appropriate to complete the project.

+# Project setup and installion steps

+1. To install the dependencies of the project we have to run `yarn` to download the dependent modules.

+2. To run the test cases, run the command `yarn test` and it will run all the test associated with this repo.

+3. To run the development server, run the command `yarn dev`.

+4. To build a production build, run the command `yarn build`.
+There are no environment variables for this project.